sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/slack.md

 ## Get the plugin

-Add the [Sensu Slack Handler plugin][4] with a dynamic runtime asset from Bonsai, the Sensu asset index, to build your own workflow or integrate Sensu with your existing Slack workflows.
+Add the [Sensu Slack Handler plugin][4] with a dynamic runtime asset from Bonsai, the Sensu asset hub, to build your own workflow or integrate Sensu with your existing Slack workflows.
 [Dynamic runtime assets][5] are shareable, reusable packages that make it easier to deploy Sensu plugins.

 ## More resources